Morse-Bott cohomology from homological perturbation theory: Introduction

 \subsection{Acknowledgements}

 The results presented here are part of my Ph.D. thesis; I would like to express my deep gratitude to my thesis advisor Katrin Wehrheim for guidance, encouragement and enlightening discussions.
 I would like to thank Kai Cieliebak and Michael Hutchings for helpful conversations.
+The author is in debt to the anonymous referee for a thorough checking of this very long and technical paper and providing many helpful suggestions which improve the manuscript.
 Part of the writing was completed during my stay at the Institute for Advanced Study supported by the National Science Foundation under Grant No. DMS-1638352.
-It is a great pleasure to acknowledge the Institute for its warm hospitality.
+It is a great pleasure to acknowledge the institute for its warm hospitality.
 This paper is dedicated to the memory of Chenxue.